ttslr/niy/examples/speech_commands/README.md

 Run this model, you will get a test accuracy around 68% after 20 minutes

-To increase test accuracy, you can simply increase the number of channels within each hidden layer
+To increase test accuracy:
+* Increase the number of channels within each hidden layer
+* Data augmentation
+    If train accuracy is high while test accuracy is low

 Reference
 ----